Academic CV: Template, Format, and Examples for 2024

 Still a student?
 Writing an academic resume for school admissions or internships?
 Switch over to: Student Resume Examples and Writing Tips

 Obviously, a CV for graduate school won’t have all the sections a professor's CV has.
-A research CV for scientists will highlight other sorts of professional achievements than an academic teacher CV.
+A research CV for scientists will highlight other sorts of professional achievements than an academic teacher CVThere’s no one-size-fits-all template.

 This guide’s purpose is to provide you with basic concepts and rules every academic curriculum vitae has to follow.